 Amazon EC2 Reserved Instance Integration: Amazon EC2 Reserved Instances enable you to maintain the benefits of elastic computing while lowering costs and reserving capacity.
 With Reserved Instances you pay a low, one-time fee and in turn receive a significant discount on the hourly charge for that instance.
 Amazon EMR makes it easy to utilize Reserved Instances so you can save up to 65% off the On-Demand price.

-Elasticity: Because Amazon EMR makes it easy to add and remove capacity, you don’t need to provision excess capacity.
+Elasticity: Because Amazon EMR makes it easy to automatically scale your cluster, you don’t need to provision excess capacity.
 For example, you may not know how much data your cluster(s) will be handling in 6 months, or you may have spikey processing needs.
 With Amazon EMR you don't need to guess your future requirements or provision for peak demand because you can easily add/remove capacity at any time.

 Amazon S3 Integration: The EMR File System (EMRFS) allows EMR clusters to efficiently and securely use Amazon S3 as an object store for Hadoop.
 You can store your data in Amazon S3 and use multiple Amazon EMR clusters to process the same data set.
 Each cluster can be optimized for a particular workload, which can be more efficient than a single cluster serving multiple workloads with different requirements.
 For example, you might have one cluster that is optimized for I/O and another that is optimized for CPU, each processing the same data set in Amazon S3.
 In addition, by storing your input and output data in Amazon S3, you can shut down clusters when they are no longer needed.